 Do you have a teen interested in starting a babysitting service or looking for a great way to earn extra money?
 Using SafeSitter curriculum, this camp trains teens to be safe, reliable babysitters as they learn about safety, feeding, handling, care and entertainment for young children.
 It also teaches the skills to launch a successful babysitting business, including marketing services.

-Students earn a BLAST!
-(Babysitter Lessons and Safety Training) certification as well as First Aid and CPR certifications.
+Students will earn a Safe Sitter® Course Completion card as well as First Aid and CPR certifications.
 Course fee ($199) includes safe sitter student handbook, CPR/First Aid booklet, and certification cards.
 Students MUST be present at all classes.
 No make-ups.

 *Each student will be required to wear a face mask for the duration of the program in order to participate in the class.
 Kids’ College staff adheres to social distancing guidelines and will do temperature checks prior to the start of each class to ensure the safety of its participants.
-We have made adjustments to the Babysitter Certification class in order to maintain the safety guidelines recommended by the CDC.*
+We have made adjustments to the Babysitter Certification class in order to maintain the recommended safety guidelines.*

 Do You Have A Middle School Student That Would Enjoy A Virtual STEM+ Expedition?
 They Can Immerse Themselves In A STEM+ World Of Learning, With Guinness World Record Holder & National Geographic Explorer, CAPTAIN BARRINGTON IRVING!
 The Flying Classroom Virtual Learning Team Will Guide You Through Captain Irving’s Global Adventures And Provide You With Your Very Own Materials Kit To Follow Along.
 Be One Of The 1st 500 Students To Sign Up On The Link Below To Receive This FREE Offer: